Capturing Stance Dynamics in Social Media: Open Challenges and Research Directions: Stance Utterance

-Another challenge in stance detection is determining if an utterance has the \textbf{presence of stance} in the text, as the text may not be opinionated towards the target in question.
+Another challenge in stance detection is determining if \textbf{stance is present} in an utterance, as the text may be neutral and not be opinionated towards the target.
 This involves determining whether or not an utterance expresses a stance, and subsequently determining the type of stance the author is taking \cite{Mohammad2016b,Zubiaga2016,Simaki2017a}.
 For example, the most basic way of stance-taking could be the more extreme positions such as in favour or against to less extreme positions such as asserting, questioning, responding, commanding, advising, and offering which may lead to conversational and threaded stance context \cite{Zubiaga2016}.
 In such a context stance moves from its singular utterance structure to its augmenting component (see Section \ref{ssec:stance-influence}).